-ProQuest, in partnership with The National Security Archive produce the Digital National Security Archive , the most comprehensive collection available of significant primary documents central to U.S. foreign and military policy since 1945.
-Now totaling 44 collections that cover the most critical world events, countries, and U.S. policy decisions from post-World War II through the 21st century, DNSA provides unparalleled access to the defining international strategies of our time with more than 104,000 indexed, declassified government documents including more than 733,000 pages of material.
-Many are published now for the first time.
+ProQuest, in partnership with The National Security Archive produce the Digital National Security Archive, the most comprehensive collection available of significant primary documents central to U.S. foreign and military policy since 1945.
+Collections cover the most critical world events, countries, and U.S. policy decisions from post-World War II through the 21st century, providing unparalleled access to the defining international strategies of our time with more than 150,000 indexed, declassified government documents; many are published now for the first time.

 The National Security Archive is a non-profit research institute and library, located at The George Washington University in Washington, D.C., which provides unprecedented public access to declassified government documents obtained through extensive use of the U.S. Freedom of Information Act (FOIA).

 This 25-minute webinar will assist you in identifying the content and coverage available in your DNSA instance, use search strategies to locate relevant information, and find additional product information and support.

 Below and to the right are collections grouped by subject.
 To see a list of collections in alphabetical order, with bookmarks, click here.